-Two (2) additional tools addressing the protection of farmland in the Commonwealth of Pennsylvania are the Agricultural Security Area (ASA) and Agricultural Conservation Easement Purchase programs.
+Two additional tools addressing the protection of farmland in the Commonwealth of Pennsylvania are the Agricultural Security Area (ASA) and Agricultural Conservation Easement Purchase programs.
 Participating farmers in the ASA are entitled to special consideration from local and state government agencies and "nuisance" challenges, thereby promoting the continuing use of the land for productive agricultural purposes.
 Agricultural security areas are created by local municipalities in cooperation with individual landowners who agree to collectively place at least 250 acres in an agricultural security area.
-The Chartiers Township Agricultural Security Area was established in 1994 and was added to as recently as June 2001.
-It contains twenty (20) parcels of land totaling 4,062 acres of the over 65,000 acres of agricultural security farmland in Washington County.
+The Chartiers Township Agricultural Security Area was established in 1994, was added to as recently as January 2018, and contains 53 parcels.
 Agricultural security areas are intended to promote more permanent and viable farming operations over the long term by strengthening the farming community's sense of security in this land use and the right to farm.

 An agricultural conservation easement is an interest in land, which represents the right to prevent development or improvement of a parcel for any purpose other than agricultural production.
 The Pennsylvania Agricultural Conservation Easement Purchase Program was developed in 1988 to help slow the loss of prime farmland to non-agricultural uses.
-The program enables state, county and local governments to purchase conservation easements (sometimes called development rights) from owners of quality farmland.
-(PA Department of Agriculture)
+The program enables state, county, and local governments to purchase conservation easements (sometimes called development rights) from owners of quality farmland (PA Department of Agriculture).

 The agricultural character and beautiful vistas of Chartiers were identified as a resource residents wanted to preserve.
 As such, agricultural areas and open space should be conserved and protected where possible.
-During the 2007 Township survey, the idea of a local farmers market was presented for the Township to support the community's farming pursuits and encourage the production of these local food sources.
-This market could be held bi-monthly during the growing season at either the municipal center or Arnold Park with little cost to the Township.
-Zoning regulations, agricultural security areas and conservation easements are some of the methods that can be used to regulate development in these sensitive areas.
+Zoning regulations, agricultural security areas, and conservation easements are some of the methods that can be used to regulate development in these sensitive areas.

-9.7 Land Use Controls
+7.07 Land Use Controls

-In Pennsylvania, the power and responsibility to plan for land use lies exclusively with the municipality with respect to planning and land use controls to protect the public health, safety and general welfare.
+In Pennsylvania, the power and responsibility to plan for land use lies exclusively with the municipality (with respect to planning and land use controls to protect the public health, safety and general welfare).
 Responsibility for land use planning and regulating development is exercised through the authority granted to the Township by the MPC.
 The MPC is an "enabling" act which grants considerable leeway to a municipality in shaping its own planning and land use programs.
-The following are land use ordinances developed through the MPC to provide land use controls including the Official Map, Subdivision and Land Development Ordinance (SALDO), the Zoning Ordinance, Planned Residential Development Provisions (PRD) and Traditional Neighborhood Development Provisions (TND).
+The following are land use ordinances developed through the MPC to provide land use controls including the Official Map, Subdivision and Land Development Ordinance (SALDO), and the Zoning Ordinance (including Planned Residential Development (PRD) and Traditional Neighborhood Development (TND) provisions).

-Municipal officials can apply these powerful tools to control how land can be developed or preserved and fulfill the goals of the Comprehensive Plan.
-Land use controls such as the zoning ordinance and the SALDO, are essential to maintain the orderly and timely growth of the community.
+Municipal officials can apply these powerful tools to control how land can be developed or preserved to fulfill the goals of the Comprehensive Plan.
+Land use controls such as the zoning ordinance and the SALDO are essential to maintain the orderly and timely growth of the community.
 A zoning ordinance establishes regulations regarding the use of land and the intensity of development that may occur on a particular parcel or parcels.
-The Township zoning ordinance was last updated in March of 1997.
-A SALDO contains requirements for the creation of new lots or changes in property lines and ensures that the new roads, water and sewer lines and drainage systems are constructed to municipal standards.
+The Township zoning ordinance was last updated in March of 1997 and amended several times since its adoption.
+A SALDO contains requirements for the creation of new lots or changes in property lines and ensures that the new roads, water and sewer lines, and drainage systems are constructed to municipal standards.
 The SALDO provides the legal measures to ensure that future subdivision and land development plans conform to the development goals of the community.